idekerlab/cansrmapp/cansrmapp/bioinfo_redistributed/sources.md

 ## reactome

 `NCBI2Reactome_All_Levels.txt` was downloaded from [https://reactome.org/download/current/]
-on July 6, 2023.
+on November 3, 2024.
 It is redistributed here under CC0 Creative Commons Public Domain license.

 ## WEBSTER